freenas/freenas-docs/userguide/install.rst

 |usb-stick|, or virtual disk.
 Press the :kbd:`spacebar` to select
 it.

-If the |os-device| is not USB, and larger than 64 GiB, a 16 GiB swap partition is also created on it.

-To mirror the |os-device|, move to a second device and press :kbd:`spacebar` to select it also.
+To mirror the |os-device|, move to additional devices and press :kbd:`spacebar` to select them also.
+If all of the selected devices are larger than 64 GiB and none are connected through USB, a 16 GiB swap partition is also created.

-After making these selections, press :kbd:`Enter`.
+After making selections, press :kbd:`Enter`.
 The warning shown in :numref:`Figure %s <install_warning_fig>` is displayed, a reminder not to install the operating system on a drive that is meant for storage.
 Press :kbd:`Enter` to continue on to